It’s a toss up with “best cooker ever” . . .

 6. Raw Apple Cider Vinegar

-Astringents such as apple cider vinegar or a salt + magnesium spray can be helpful for weeping eczema.
+Astringents such as apple cider vinegar can be helpful for weeping eczema.
 For apple cider vinegar, it is usually suggested that individuals dilute it by adding 1 part purified water to 1 part apple cider vinegar.
 Those with very sensitive skin may need to dilute more.

 7. Apply Barrier Moisturizers